 Average Salaries in Canada by Gender

-Canada has made some progress in reducing gender pay inequity over the decades but still lags behind leading countries, especially in higher-earning occupations.
+Canada has made some progress in reducing gender pay inequity over the decades, but still lags behind leading countries, especially in higher-earning occupations.

 Comparing Salaries and Cost of Living in Canada

 While average salaries provide helpful benchmarks, weighing earnings against the relative cost of living is crucial to assess Canadians’ real purchasing power and standard of living.
+For better salary-to-cost ratios, workers should consider provinces with lower living costs compared to wages.

 Some insights on incomes adjusted for living costs include: